jacobdavidson/SwarmDeepLearn/unsocial-social-lstm/readme.md

 Tensorflow implementation of the social LSTM code found here https://github.com/xuerenlv/social-lstm-tf, update to run on tensorflow 1.2.0.
+We never got it to work as well as our previous models.
+We couldn't figure out why.